 The USMLE is the final MCAT exam you’ll take to become a licensed practitioner.
 There is a retake policy for the USMLE.
 However, it operates in a totally different manner from the MCAT.
 Once you pass the USMLE, you will not be able to take the exam to improve your grades.

 When you include more than three MCAT attempts in your application, it sends a negative signal to the admissions committee.
 The medical school is committed to provide you with the greatest possible education so that you are properly prepared for the USMLE.

 Numerous MCAT retakes indicate that you may need to take the USMLE numerous times before passing.

 What Happens If You Fail The MCAT?

 There is no “fail” showing in the results of MCAT, so there is no way you can fail your MCAT.
 Candidates will be getting numerical score and a percentile score as results.
 But, you can consider yourself as fail if the numbers and percentage is very low.
 Thus, there is no way to really fail.
 If you do poorly, you may choose to retake the exam and follow the advices given in the article to achieve a better results in the next sitting.

 How To Make Sure You Don’t Retake The MCAT Unnecessarily

 There are various factors to consider before deciding to retake the MCAT.
 It is natural to strive to enhance your scores as much as possible.
 However, it is not always essential.

-Because you don’t want to take the MCAT test too many times, it’s critical to reassess your situation before proceeding.
+Does taking the MCAT twice look bad?
+I would say twice is still acceptable but because you don’t want to take the MCAT test too many times, it’s critical to reassess your situation before proceeding.